Appealing Ineligibility for Financial Aid

 Students suspended from receiving financial aid for not meeting required Satisfactory Academic Progress (SAP) guidelines, may appeal a suspension if unusual or extenuating circumstances contributed to their failure to meet the guidelines.
 If the appeal is granted, students are placed on SAP Continued Probation status and are allowed to receive financial aid for the next semester.

-Students may appeal the termination/suspension of financial aid by completing a Satisfactory Academic Progress Appeal Form accessed from the Forms Quick Links on the Financial Aid website.
-Appeals must be submitted in writing with supporting documentation explaining any unusual circumstances that caused the student's academic progress to be less than required.
+Students may appeal the termination/suspension of financial aid by completing the Steps to Appeal.
+Appeals must be submitted with supporting documentation explaining any unusual circumstances that caused the student's academic progress to be less than required.
 Appeals should also include:

 a) reasons why minimum standards were not met (what happened), and